What Does a Diagnostic Evaluation or Assessment Include?

 - Diagnostic testing for ADHD, Executive Functioning, IQ, Learning Disabilities, Giftedness, Memory, Developmental Delays, Visual-Spatial Abilities, Visual Motor Abilities, Processing Speed, Depression, Anxiety Disorders, Obsessive-Compulsive Disorder, Post-Traumatic Stress Disorders, Oppositional Defiant Disorder, Eating Disorders, Personality Testing, and Spectrum Disorders.

-- A consultation with the pediatrician or primary care physician.
+- A consultation with the pediatrician or primary full time care physician.

 - A review of the medical and educational history and reports including medications, medical illnesses, previous testing, evaluations, school/IEP reports, and medical and psychiatric records.